GospelSounders/adventhymnals/content/02.christ-in-song/10.801-900/05.841-850/05.How-Far-From-Home/docs.md

 ---
+title: |
-title: 845.
-How Far From Home?
+    845. How Far From Home? - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 845.
+How Far From Home?.
+How far from home?
+I asked, as on I bent my steps--the watchman spake: "The long, dark night is almost gone, The morning soon will break.
+Then weep no more, but speed thy flight, With Hope's bright star thy guiding ray, Till thou shalt reach the realms of light, In everlasting day."
+    keywords:  |
-    keywords: Christ in Song, How Far From Home?, How far from home!
-I asked, as on ,
+        Christ in Song, adventhymnals, advent hymnals, How Far From Home?, How far from home!
+I asked, as on .
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 845. HOW FAR FROM HOME?
+####  Christ in Song,

 ```txt
 1.